josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-instagram.md

 It's critical to keep context in mind when discussing the "right" to misinform at grand scale and with impunity.
 This type of distortion is almost always used for, and is most effective at, spreading hatred, in a way that neither further falsehoods nor the truth are entirely adequate to fight (as you know if you've ever tried to correct a family member who shared something inaccurate or false).

+Misinformation is not a two-way street, and it is not to be treated as mere opinion.
+To side with the right to spread falsehood unchecked is to side with racism, bigotry, anti-science, and any other cause benefited by a lack of context and truth.

-<Highlight>Misinformation is not a two-way street, and it is not to be treated as mere opinion.
-To side with the right to spread falsehood unchecked is to side with racism, bigotry, anti-science, and any other cause benefited by a lack of context and truth.</Highlight>
+<Callout class="former-highlight">Misinformation is not a two-way street, and it is not to be treated as mere opinion.
+To side with the right to spread falsehood unchecked is to side with racism, bigotry, anti-science, and any other cause benefited by a lack of context and truth.</Callout>

 Zuckerberg has also refused to acknowledge that the president threatening violent military action against US citizens—let alone citizens who are exercising their constitutional right to protest—is problematic, or to do almost anything about all but the most blatantly violent, racist, hateful or even outright fake posts from just about any source, let alone those in power.

 Time and again, Facebook's leadership has failed to demonstrate any substantial interest whatsoever in ensuring their platform is not used for malicious intent.

+In short, Facebook has failed us—as users, as citizens, and as humans—to an extent that I feel demands I can no longer be even tangentially complicit in anything the company does.

-<Highlight>In short, Facebook has failed us—as users, as citizens, and as humans—to an extent that I feel demands I can no longer be even tangentially complicit in anything the company does.</Highlight>
+<Callout class="former-highlight">In short, Facebook has failed us—as users, as citizens, and as humans—to an extent that I feel demands I can no longer be even tangentially complicit in anything the company does.</Callout>

 It shouldn't have taken this long, for any and all of the reasons above.
 Facebook is, quite frankly, an awful company (and again: it was long before 2016, lest I give the impression this is just about recent events or the election).